-PARENTAL CONFIRMATION FOR 2024
+PARENTAL CONFIRMATION FOR 2025

-For the commencement of the 2024 school year, all parents/carers will be required to complete a short online information/consent form which will be emailed to parents/carers in November and repeated at intervals as required (newer enrolments/no responses) until the start of the 2024 school year.
-For enrolments after this time, please refer to the printed single page document in your enrolment package entitled 2024 Laptop Program for Parents & Carers.
-The purpose of this document is stated below:
+For the commencement of the 2025 school year, all parents/carers will be required to complete a short online information/consent form which will be emailed to parents/carers in November and repeated at intervals as required (newer enrolments/no responses).
+The email will be sent from email address: surveys@helensvaleshs.eq.edu.au, please ensure you check your junk email folder.